securitybunker/databunker.org/content/doc/install/_index.md

 `Note:` make sure to change the passwords above.

-**First Databunker initialization**
+**First Databunker initialization step**

-Before Databunker can work it needs to create all tables; generate a master encryption key if not provided; generate root access token if not provided and save in encrypted form in the database.
+Before Databunker can serve user requests it needs to create all tables; generate a master encryption key if not provided; generate root access token if not provided.
 This process is called **Databunker initialization**.
 You will need to do it just for the first time.

 Run the following command to initialize Databunker: